miguelm18/HealthCare-Platform/src/RepostoryDirections.md

    Navigate to the frontend folder of your project in your terminal, type "cd frontend" if you aren't at the frontend folder yet
    Type "npm start" into the terminal

 2. Your project should appear in your web browser now
+   If you see an error related to web vital reporting, ignore it

 3. To log into the website, enter "user@gmail.com" as the email, and "password122333444455555!@#$%" as the password
+   This login information is used for testing

 How to stop the project: